speedingplanet/intuit-apollo/labs.md

 ## Lab 9: Edit a student

+1. Look up the student to be edited by their studentId
+1. Populate the editing form with the details for the student
+1. Edit the student
+1. Run a mutation to update the student when the form is submitted
+1. Display a message about a successful (or failed!) update when complete

 ## Lab 10: Other Mutations?

 ## Lab 11: Paginate through a set of students